-The overriding duty of the Board of Directors is to be collectively and individually responsible for promoting the success of the NHS Foundation Trust so as to maximise the benefits for the members of the NHS Foundation Trust as a whole and for the public.
-This means the Board is focused on providing high-quality health care to the NHS Foundation Trust's members and the communities it serves.
+The overriding duty of the Board of Directors is to be collectively and individually responsible for promoting the success of the NHS Foundation Trust so as to maximise the benefits for the members of the NHS Foundation Trust as a whole and for the wider general public, at large through system working and collaboration.
+This means the Board is focused on providing high-quality health care and operating efficiently whilst considering the effects of their decisions on other partners in the system and the public at large.

-By way of contrast, the overriding role of the Council of Governors is to hold the Non-Executive Directors, individually and collectively, to account for the performance of the Board of Directors and to represent the interests of Foundation Trust members and the wider-general public.
+By way of contrast, the overriding role of the Council of Governors is to hold the Non-Executive Directors, individually and collectively to account for the performance of the Board of Directors and to represent the interests of Foundation Trust members and the wider-general public, at large.